microbuilder/armreveng/asm2machine.md

 # ARM THUMB Assembly to Machine Code

+How ARM assembly mnemonics/parameters are converted to and from machine code.

 ## Prerequisites

 Depending on the ARM Cortex-M device being used, the appropriate ARM